wealthySlave/content-ops/content/pages/index.md

     subtitle: ''
     text: >
       After each session, we will walk through the property with you to showcase the quality of our work.
 Any remaining spots will be promptly addressed.

-      Additionally, we offer a callback service within a reasonable timeframe, giving you peace of mind.
+      Additionally, we offer a free 1 week warranty!
+Yes, free Warranty!
     actions:
       - label: Call us
         altText: ''